-If you leave your ball on your table and go to sleep, will it be where you left when you wake up?
+If you leave your ball on your table and go to sleep, will it be where you left it when you wake up?
 Of course, it will.
 A ball cannot move unless you make it move.
-In the situation when the force is exerted on objects which are closer to each other the force applied is called Contact force.
+In the situation when the force is exerted on objects which are in physical contact with each other, the force applied is called contact force.
 This is the situation in many places, a book will not flip its pages unless you flip it yourself.
 A football will not fly into the goal unless you kick it.
 This brings us to the concept of force.
 Sir Isaac Newton gave us the concept of force.
 He said that an object would be in its position either in a static state or moving state until and unless an external force is applied to it.
 Force is a stimulus provided to an object in order to make it do something.
 Here the force can be both against the motion and for it.
 The amount of force required is related to the mass of the object, the greater the mass, the greater the force required to move it.
 Force can be classified into two groups.

 - Contact Force

 - Non-Contact Force

 Contact force is a force that is applied by objects in contact with each other.
 The contact force acts on a point of direct contact between the two objects.
 This force can either be continuous as a continuous force or can be momentary in the form of an impulse.
 Contact force is governed by Newton’s Laws.
 Contact force is responsible for most of the interactions we experience in daily life.
 Pushing a car up the hill, writing your name with a pen, or picking up a textbook from the table are all examples of contact force, and they are also examples of continuous force.
 On the other hand, hammering a nail, kicking a ball, etc are examples of impulse or momentary force.